-MASC is an answer.
-Wherever students feel discouraged by apathy, treated unfairly in their schools, want to know more to become greater leaders, MASC has offered a solution.
-Students are not only the leaders of the future but the leaders of today and defend as well as promote the interests, rights and well-being of all students in the state of Maryland. (brief overview – pdf file)
+The Maryland Association of Student Councils (MASC) is an organization of public and private secondary school student councils in the state of Maryland.
+Students are not only the leaders of the future but the leaders of today and defend as well as promote the interests, rights, and well-being of all students in the state of Maryland.

 We hold various conferences for students throughout the year around the state where trained student leaders facilitate workshops written by students for students.
 We also participate in initiatives and service pertinent to youth.